What is it?

 the year, reducing income tax owed.

 A group RRSP differs from an individual RRSP in two ways:

 - Contributions to group RRSPs can be made through payroll deduction.

 - Group RRSPs usually have lower investment management fees.

 Limits are defined by the Income Tax Act.
 The limit is 18 per cent of the previous year’s earned income minus the pension adjustment for the

 previous year.
 The 18 per cent limit is subject to a dollar maximum.

 If contributions to an RRSP are less than the limit, the difference is called contribution room.
 For example, an investor with an annual RRSP contribution limit of $7,000 contributes only $2,000.
 The contribution room is $5,000 and can be carried forward for an unlimited time.
-For more information about RRSP contribution limits, visit the Canada Revenue Agency website Opens in a new website.
+For more information about RRSP contribution limits, visit the Canada Revenue Agency website Opens a new website in a new window.